-I have been looking around DA regarding this question and quit frankly I don't seem to be getting a straight answer from anyone and it is mostly from people who always say credit the person that has taken the stock photo.
-And yes I have also posted it in the forums but it seems that I am not getting the answer that I am looking for.
+I have been looking around DA regarding this question and quit frankly, I don't seem to be getting a straight answer from anyone and it is mostly from people who always say "credit the person that has taken the stock photo".
+And yes.
+I have also posted it in the forums but it seems that I am not getting the answer that I am looking for.

 The question does seem simple but it is not and let me explain some key points to my question and hopefully you or a professional in the photomanipulation field can help me out.

-In addition, you all know that as a photo-manipulator artist, it is really difficult to get the right photos from the internet because of various variable s you get to encounter from not getting the right resolution, angle, pose etc. And you finally rely on grabbing your stock photos from either royalty free sites or Creative Common (CC) stocks in your project.
-Not to mention that even if you wanted to go out on your own to get that specific photo own your own, sometimes the place that you live in does not have the right objects/elements that you wanted for your composition.
+In addition, you all know that for any photo-manipulator artist, it is really difficult to get the right photos from the internet because of various variables you get to encounter from not getting the right resolution, angle, pose etc. And you finally, you bust open up Google and rely on grabbing your stock photos from either royalty free sites or Creative Common (CC) stocks that are suitable fitting for your project.
+Not to mention that even if you wanted to go out on your own to get that specific SHOT own your own, sometimes the place that you live in does not have the right object or element that you wanted for your composition.
 Which again makes you go and grab that royalty free or CC stock photos from the internet.

-So instead, regular users especially the CC people here on DA and on SXc.hu have probably the best photos for me to use because their photos are raw unedited and it does not feel very commercial like they way they are shot/taken and feel natural.
-Lastly, I am aware that I always have the option in getting in touch with the original stock holder her/himself and discussing about using his photo in a real project for a client but from my personal experience here in DA and on SXC.hu they really take a long time to respond and having to wait for a reply really puts my client on hold for a long time and it is not a good idea because it will set a bad image for myself.
-I mean, imagine if I was dealing with a client, he wants to commission me for a photo-manipulation and I am up for it and then I tell the client that he needs to pay me up front in full payment.
+So instead, regular users especially the CC people here on DA and on SXc.hu have probably the best photos for me to use because their photos are raw un-edited and it does not feel very commercial like they way they are shot/taken and feel natural.
+Lastly, I am aware that I always have the option in getting in touch with the original stock holder her/himself and discussing about using his photos in a real project for a client but from my personal experience here in DA and on SXC.hu, they really take a long time to respond and having to wait for a reply really puts my client on hold for a long time and it is not a good idea because it will set a bad image for myself.
+I mean, imagine if I was dealing with a client, he wants to commission me for a photo-manipulation and I am up for it and then I tell the client that he needs to pay me up-front in full payment.
 Client pays and then I would start working on the project.
-Sending notes left and right and only 2 out of the 6 photos that I plan on using in my composition I never get a response from them and I end up wasting the clients time.
+Sending notes left and right and only 2 out of the 6 photos that I plan on using in my composition, I never get a response from them and I end up wasting the clients time.

 I know I have said a lot but honestly, I want to hear from the pros that have been doing photo-manipulation for clients and how they are able to sell their work without facing nuisance of legality issues.
 Thank you all for your time.